analogdevicesinc/VSCode-Maxim/readme.md

 5. Browse to the root directory of the extracted framework project from step 2.

+6. Launch a new terminal with `Terminal > New Terminal`.

-6. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
+7. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
 Click `Allow` and restart VS Code.

-7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.
+8. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-8. Set the `"target"` variable to the correct microcontroller you are using.
+9. Set the `"target"` variable to the correct microcontroller you are using.

-9. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+10. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
 This is only necessary if you used a non-default installation location.

-10. That's it!
+11. That's it!
 See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Project Configuration](#Project-Configuration) for details on configuring the project.

 ## Testing the Setup
 After injecting with Option 1 or Option 2, your toolchain should be accessible from the terminal.
 To test that everything is working properly :